oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

     ![Screenshot of terminal output](./images/key-status-1.png " ")

 >>**Note:**
-- You can see the Master Encryption Key is set for SYSAUX & SYSTEM
+- You can see the Master Encryption Key is set for SYSAUX and SYSTEM
 - It now shows as encrypted
 - It shows as encrypted with AES256
 - The keys starts with AZvR, which matches the key for the CDB
-- If you look at the PDB the Master Encryption Key begins with AaUv & it matches the Key Id at the bottom
+- If you look at the PDB the Master Encryption Key begins with AaUv and it matches the Key Id at the bottom
-- NOTICE: TEMP & UNDO were not encrypted
+- NOTICE: TEMP and UNDO were not encrypted
     - Anytime you encrypt the tablespace that means that the data that originated in that tablespace stays encrypted anytime the database uses it for processing.
     - If you have a sort going on and that sort contains data that is in USERS, if it’s a join of multiple tables and only 1 of those tables resides in a tablespace that encrypted that whole join process becomes encrypted
     - Everything that starts with an encrypted tablespace inherits  encryption during sorts